PennLINC/babs/docs/source/developer_how_to_test.rst

 There are two general steps in manual testing:

-* Step 2.1 Comprehensive tests using a toy BIDS data and the toy BIDS App
+* Step 2.1 Tests using a toy BIDS data and the toy BIDS App
 * Step 2.2 Real application using a large-scale dataset and a real BIDS App

-Note that here we provide a comprehensive list of tests, which is important to go through before a new release.
+Note that here we provide a comprehensive list of tests, which would be important to go through before a new release (if there are major changes in job submissions/status checking).
-However, for minor changes in the source code, a comprehensive test may not be necessary and more focused tests may be sufficient.
+However, for minor changes in the source code, comprehensive testing may not be necessary and more focused tests may be sufficient.
 If you are not sure which tests are sufficient, we are happy to discuss about it.

 --------------------------------------------------------------------